-Bryan, a Republican, was the representative for North Carolina's 10th congressional district from 1795 to 1799.
+Bryan was the representative for North Carolina’s 10th congressional district and was a Republican.
+He served from 1795 to 1799.

 From Jan 1796 to Jul 1798, Bryan missed 34 of 181 roll call votes, which is 18.8%.
 This is on par with the median of 14.0% among the lifetime records of representatives serving in Jul 1798.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 The information on this page is originally sourced from a variety of materials, including: